This Help File Page was issued on 09/30/2017

 8.Signal ID from the Receiver + Panel Zone's Physical Zone.

-•Why a special, internally defined Signal ID (and optionally a Physical Zone) which cannot be transmitted from the Subscriber's Control Panel, may be required.
+•Why special, internally defined Signal ID (and optionally a Physical Zone) combinations which cannot be transmitted from the Subscriber's Control Panel, may still be required.

-✓A CSID Zone record may be entered for the purpose of defining a required task, and must match a special Event record, that triggers an Alarm Signal to remind an Operator that a required task must be performed.
+✓A CSID Zone record may be entered for the purpose of defining a required task, matching a special Event record, which then presents an Alarm Signal on screen to remind an Operator that this required task must be performed (now).

-➢Important Note: This 'Others' Settings feature is quite different than the "Other" Dispatch selection explained below.
+➢Important Note: This 'Others' Settings feature on the Events Form is quite different then the "Other" Dispatch selection on this CSID Zones Form which is explained below.

 ❑To view the CSID Zones Form for a selected Subscriber Panel CSID: